guttorp/hemaviewer/README.md

 ## Use
 The ready-for-use program `Simulator.jar` is available for download in this repository, and is designed with an intuitive interface.
 For more detailed instructions, a complete documentation is available in `manual.pdf`.

+The source code of the program, zipped in `Hemotopoiesis Project 2_20180429.rar`, is written in Java Programming Language and is available for download in this repository.

 The R script `example_multiOutput.R` provides example code illustrating how one may analyze and plot statistics describing the output of batch simulations.

 Our software is open-source, and the included raw source files may be modified and distributed according to the GNU general public license as detailed in `LICENSE`